ancientlore/istio-talk/README.md

 # istio-talk

-This repository contains code for my talk on [Istio].
+This repository contains demo code for my talk on [Istio].

-> Stay tuned!
-I'm doing some work to run the demos more easily.
-I just moved it from our corporate environment.

 ## Resiliency Demo